 We are proud of our accredited museum status.
 Our museum focuses on 3 areas:

-The top floor of the building, originally dormitories for pupil boarders, features 3 rooms curated to show a Headmaster's study, a classroom and a dormitory as they might have been in 1891.
+Currently the top floor of the building, originally dormitories for pupil boarders, features 3 rooms curated to show a Headmaster's study, a classroom and a dormitory as they might have been in 1891.
 On this floor there is also the original 17th clock mechanism and a view of the cupula which housed the original bell.
 There is also a gallery with a changing exhibition.

 The museum has a ground floor accessible gallery which also has changing displays and is a meeting room for talks, group activities and research.